 Welcome!
 I’m Lydia.
-I’m French-American, I’m a former broadcaster, I’m wife to Andrew and Maman to our sweet Adelina and Baby Jonas, and I’m a Mormon.
+I’m French-American, I’m a former broadcaster, I’m wife to Andrew and Maman to Adelina and Jonas (and baby #3 coming at the end of the summer!).
 Ours is a bilingual home, and it’s a place where we’re definitely learning and growing.

 What’s this blog about?

-Finally, you’ll probably hear quite a bit about clubfoot: Jonas was born with bilateral clubfeet, and I’m sharing our journey because it’s been hugely helpful for me to hear about others’ experiences with this condition.
+Finally, you’ll hear quite a bit about clubfoot: our son Jonas was born with bilateral clubfeet, and I’m sharing our journey because it’s been hugely helpful for me to hear about others’ experiences with this condition.
 I hope it’s helpful for you other clubfoot parents out there!

 You won’t see a picture-perfect portrait of blissful motherhood, because that’s definitely not me — there is immense joy and immense pain in this work, depending on the day — but I do try to stay positive and sane, and I’ll take you along on my journey in capturing the awesome parts of it while trying to shake the crazy.
 Join me!